Skip to main content

 To prepare you

-Students should be familiar with the main concepts taught in the three-year basic economics courses (basic mathematics, financial mathematics, statistics, business economics, micro and macroeconomics).
-They may use textbooks and/or course notes for their preparation.
-Alternatively, they may use the materials indicated on this webpage.
-The topics to be assessed are given below.
+Students should be familiar with the main concepts taught in the three-year basic economics courses (basic mathematics, financial mathematics, statistics, business economics, micro- and macroeconomics).
+For their preparation, they may use textbooks and/or course notes.
+Alternatively, they may use the materials listed on this webpage.
+The topics to be assessed are listed below.

-Students should focus on the definitions of the main topics taught during the bachelor's degree in the above areas, particularly the topics listed below.
+Students are encouraged to focus on the definitions of the main topics covered during the three-year degree course in the above-mentioned areas, with particular emphasis on the topics listed below.

-With regard to the economic area, admission test questions will focus on the main topics of microeconomics and macroeconomics.
+In the area of economics, the admission test questions will focus on the main topics of microeconomics and macroeconomics.
 In particular, students should be able to answer questions on:

 • consumer theory